-6.10.1 Performance Review Period.
+- 6.10.1 Performance Review Period.
 Nurses transferring to a new position will be subject to a sixty (60) day review period.
 If the nurse does not successfully complete the review period in the opinion of the Employer, the nurse will be assigned a preceptor for an additional thirty (30) days.
 If after this thirty (30) day period the nurse does not meet performance expectations based on established criteria, the nurse will be returned to the nurse's prior position, if vacant.
-If the position has been filled, the nurse will be released from duty and will be placed on the Recall Roster (8.12) and provided with recall rights.
+If the position has been filled, the nurse will be eligible for other available open positions for which the nurse is qualified or shall be released from duty and will be placed on the Recall Roster (8.12) and provided with recall rights. - 6.11 Subcontracting.

-6.11 Subcontracting.
 There shall be no subcontracting of any bargaining unit work for the life of the contract.
 This shall not apply to work that is done on an occasional or temporary basis by non-bargaining unit personnel or contractors, existing work that has been customarily and historically subcontracted, to work requiring specialized and unique skills and/or equipment not generally available within the unit and where training cannot reasonably be provided, to overload work (providing such work does not result in a reduction of the FTE status or layoff of any bargaining unit member), and new work that cannot feasibly be performed by bargaining unit employees.
 This section does not apply to the customary and historical use of agency and travelers for RN and technical work.